confusedaf/hello-world/README.md

 # hello-world
-finding out what a repository is
+finding out what a repository is.
+Well, hello there! :D